Skip to content

 Remember that equilibrium C was unstable, which allows the model to find a resting membrane potential that is not found for any other value of \(gL\) in the same region.
 This is not a bifurcation point.

-7-6.
+6-6.
 Classify bifurcations

 • Saddle-node bifurcation: In this bifurcation, an equilibrium point collides with and disappears from the system as a parameter is varied.
 It leads to the creation or destruction of stable equilibrium points.

 • Hopf bifurcation: In this bifurcation, a stable equilibrium point loses stability, and a stable limit cycle emerges as a parameter is varied.
-It leads to the appearance of periodic oscillations in the system.
+It leads to the appearance of periodic oscillations in the system as \(t\to\infty\) (supercritical).
+If instead the oscillations occur when \(t\to-\infty\) it is the subcritical variant.

-To summarize the observed behavior in the previous sections, we stated in the unstable equilibrium C. By increasing the value of \(gL\) the leakage current increases, which causes the membrane potential to oscillate increasingly aggressively before returning to a resting state.
+To summarize the observed behaviour in the previous sections, we stated in the unstable equilibrium C. By increasing the value of \(gL\) the leakage current increases, which causes the membrane potential to oscillate increasingly aggressively before returning to a resting state.
 Eventually, at the bifurcation point, the model will not stop oscillating and never return to a resting potential.
 As we further increase the leakage conductance, the model leaves equilibrium C and falls back to equilibrium A, at a resting potential approaching -81 mv.
-In this case, we have an unstable equilibrium point, C, with a stable limit cycle (the oscillating behavior) surrounding it - making this bifurcation point a Hopf bifurcation, more specifically a Hopf bifurcation of the type supercritical.
+In this case, we have an unstable equilibrium point, C, with a stable limit cycle (the oscillating behaviour) surrounding it - making this bifurcation point a Hopf bifurcation, more specifically a Hopf bifurcation of the type supercritical.

-7-7.
+6-7.
 Explore the parameter space

 1. for \(gL\) values under the bifurcation point the model quickly find a stable position and the states will stabilize into a point - indicating a stable position.

-3. for \(gL\) values above the bifurcation point to model quickly find a stable position, different from the the one in case 1, and the states will stabilize into a point - indicating a stable position.
+3. for \(gL\) values above the bifurcation point to model quickly find a stable position, different from the one in case 1, and the states will stabilize into a point - indicating a stable position.

 Now we have performed a thorough analysis for the parameter governing leakage conductance.
-To use this model, and other nonlinear model, with confidence - you need to be aware of its capabilities and faulty behaviors.
-The unstable equilibrium C represent a model state where the neuron would not leave the hyperpolarization peak, something that never happens.
+To use this model, and other nonlinear model, with confidence - you need to be aware of its capabilities and faulty behaviours.
+The unstable equilibrium C represent a model state where the neuron would not leave the hyperpolarisation peak, something that never happens.
 Neither is the almost immediate transition over the bifurcation point a good physiological description.
-These behaviors are introduced by the model design.
+These behaviours are introduced by the model design.
 This exercise has hopefully given you some insights regarding bifurcation analysis, if you want to look at some more thorough work you can look at the following articles i) Analysis and control of the bifurcation of Hodgkin–Huxley model, ii) Effects of Maximal Sodium and Potassium Conductance on the Stability of Hodgkin-Huxley Model.

 Now, perform the analysis again for the parameter governing the conductance of the sodium channel, gNa.
 You can easily repurpose the BifurcationAnalysis script for this, ideally you make a different script for this.

-8. Bifurcation analysis of Sodium channel
+7. Bifurcation analysis of sodium channel

 Repeat the analysis steps that you did for the leakage conductance parameter but perform the analysis on the sodium conductance parameter instead.
-You can start at part 4, since the equilibriums will be the same, and explore the behavior from equilibrium C. Is the model also sensitive to changes of \(gNa\)?
+You can start at part 4, since the equilibriums will be the same, and explore the behaviour from equilibrium C. Is the model also sensitive to changes of \(gNa\)?
 Is there a bifurcation point for \(gNa\)?
 A reasonable range to explore \(gNa\) over is 0-500 mS/cm^2.
 Remember that you cannot find the exact value of \(gNa\) using a graphical approach, a resolution of 1 decimal (.x) is enough.

 What value of gNa causes a bifurcation?